 What an LLM is

-A demystified, no-magic explanation of large language models — what they actually do, and the implications for how you build with them.
+A demystified, no-magic explanation of large language models — what they actually do, and what that implies for how you build with them.

 What you'll learn

-- ✓ The single mechanism behind every LLM (it's surprisingly simple)
+- The single mechanism behind every LLM (it is surprisingly simple)

-A large language model is, mechanically, a function that takes a sequence of tokens and predicts the next one.
+You type “The capital of France is” into ChatGPT.
+It answers “Paris.”
+Underneath, no lookup happened — the model just computed which of its ~100,000 tokens was most likely to come next, and “Paris” won by a wide margin.
+Mechanically, a large language model is a function that takes a sequence of tokens and predicts the next one.
 That’s it.
 Everything else — the reasoning, the conversation, the code — emerges from doing this prediction extremely well, at scale, repeatedly.

 Tokens, not words